-So, just like I have in the last couple posts, this week I thought I’d simply present to you another Strength and Conditioning Journal paper on the subject matter.
+So, just like I have in the last couple posts, this week I thought I’d simply present to you another paper on the subject matter.

 As you know, while I am a believer in the style of training I preach, I definitely know that there are other methods out there.
-On top of that, I’ve was always raised to be open to other beliefs and ideas; so I always like to present as many sides to a situation as I can.
+On top of that, I’ve been open to other beliefs and ideas.
+As a result, I always like to present as many sides to a situation as I can.

-If you’re not familiar with some of my preferred ways to get in shape check out the posts linked to in the “Related Posts” section below and also check out the How To Maximize Your Conditioning post.
-For whatever reason I can’t get it to show up below.
+If you’re not familiar with some of my preferred ways to get in shape check out the “Related Posts” section below.